 1. It praises Washington as Christian in the context of crediting Providence for the American victory.
-Washington's response is devoid of explicitly Christian language, though it days say:
+Washington's response is devoid of explicitly Christian language, though it does say:

 The man must be bad indeed who can look upon the events of the American Revolution without feeling the warmest gratitude towards the great Author of the Universe whose divine interposition was so frequently manifested in our behalf....2.
 It harshly criticizes one General Lee (Richard Henry Lee?).